×

 I want to do it myself.

-The person speaking this sentence could simply say “I want to do it,” and have it mean almost the same thing.
+The person speaking this sentence could just say “I want to do it,” and have it mean almost the same thing.
 However, the word myself emphasizes the word I, showing that the speaker wishes to draw attention to this word.

 You might see this usage of a reflexive pronoun in this kind of exchange: